 Worldwide Disapproval of the Seal Slaughter

-Seal products are banned in the U.S., and the U.S. Senate has unanimously passed a resolution calling for an end to the seal slaughter in Canada.(6,7) After Russian Prime Minister Vladimir Putin declared the seal slaughter a “bloody practice,” Russia banned the slaughter of harp seals under 1 year of age.(8) Calling the seal slaughter “inherently inhumane,” a European Parliament committee endorsed a bill to ban the trade in seal products from member countries, which the European Union subsequently approved (except for Canadian Inuit items traded for cultural, education, or ceremonial purposes).(9,10) Citing “public moral concerns” about the hunt, the World Trade Organization upheld the EU ban in 2013 and recommended that the exceptions be “revised.”(11) In 2014, the WTO rejected Canada’s and Norway’s objection to the ban in an unprecedented ruling th noted the necessity to “protect public morals.”(12)
+More than three dozen countries, including the U.S. and members of the European Union, have banned products derived from seals.5 The U.S. Senate unanimously passed a resolution calling for an end to the seal slaughter in Canada.6 After Russian Prime Minister Vladimir Putin declared the seal slaughter a “bloody business,” Russia banned the slaughter of harp seals under a year of age and later banned the import of seal products altogether.7,8 Citing “public moral concerns” about the hunt, the World Trade Organization upheld the EU ban in 2013 and recommended that exceptions be “revised.”9 In 2014, the WTO rejected Canada’s and Norway’s objection to the ban in an unprecedented ruling that noted the necessity to “protect public morals.”10

 What You Can Do

 Urge Canadian Prime Minister Justin Trudeau to end federal subsidies of the commercial seal slaughter.

 1Jani Actman, “Demand For Seal Products Has Fallen—So Why Do Canadians Keep Hunting?,” National Geographic, 5 Apr.
 2017.

 3Fisheries and Oceans Canada, “Ensuring The Seal Harvest Is Humane,” 1 Mar 2016.

 4Andy Butterworth, “Practicalities and Problems,” The Parliament Magazine 16 Feb 2009.